 I worry.
 There’s no doubt about it.
 Even though I have her permission, and my husband’s, to share our story who knows what is yet to come.
 We’re dedicated to this journey because our story is playing out in millions of homes around the country and beyond.
 And still.
 There will be consequences that I can’t foresee.
 Not all of them will be negative, but I know some will be.
 We’ll deal with them the way we’ve dealt with everything that’s happened over the years: together.
 I urge you, if you’re of the mindset that motherhood is sacred and not to be discussed, please reconsider.
 Too much is at stake.

 I refuse to let shame and stigma stand in my way.
 If you saw my last post (here), shared on Facebook, I wrote that I watched a one hour presentation last week hosted by NAMI, YouTube, and the Harvard T.H.
 Chan School of Public Health on adolescent mental health in the time of Covid.
 The worst statistic I heard was that the increase of psychiatric ER visits in 2020 by adolescents age 12 – 17 was 31%.
 That’s not the total.
 That’s the INCREASE.

 The time for acting like mental health is not part of overall health is over.
 Mental illness is not weakness.
 My daughter is one of the most resilient people I know.
 Not every mother will get her child’s permission to share her story.
 I know that.
 I respect that.
 The decision is a personal one.
-But I have my daughter’s because she cares about people’s suffering, and she wants kids to know that hope and help are real.
+But I have my daughter’s permission because she cares about people’s suffering, and she wants kids to know that hope is real.
 That’s what I want, too.

 May is Mental Health Month.
 Let’s make mental health a part of the conversation now and every month.